MarquisOgre/digiswap-document/tokenomics/digis/digis-tokenomics.md

 ## Why is the DIGIS burn manual?

-To hit the ground running, Digiswap launched as an MVP (minimum viable product) with the MasterChef contract emitting 40 DIGIS per block.
+To hit the ground running, Digiswap launched as an MVP (minimum viable product) with the DigiMaster contract emitting 40 DIGIS per block.
 For that reason, the early team didn't add additional functions such as the ability to customize the DIGIS minting logic.
-As migrating to a new MasterChef would require a lot of time and effort, the team opted to reduce DIGIS emissions instead through a manual burn process by creating two pools:
+As migrating to a new DigiMaster would require a lot of time and effort, the team opted to reduce DIGIS emissions instead through a manual burn process by creating two pools:

 * Legacy Lottery Pool (PID - 137) - burned DIGIS from the lottery
 * Burn Pool (PID - 138) - burned DIGIS per block